XinHuang2022/Random_Fourier_feature_NN_MD/README.md

-# Implementation of random Fourier feature neural network approximation of potential field in molecular dunamics
+# Implementation of random Fourier feature neural network approximation of potential field in molecular dynamics

 ## Purpose